 This choice Euphorbia hybrid between nicaeensis and seguieriana ssp. niciciana should make its way into more gardens.
 Crowned by yellow-green flower heads, attractive, blue-gray linear foliage is densely arranged, forming a compact and bushy evergreen mound.
-Cistus ‘Anne Palmer’ and Thymus ‘Archer’s Gold’ bring contrasting accents to its pale pointed leaves and glowing blooms.
+Cistus ‘Grayswood Pink’ and Thymus ‘Archer’s Gold’ bring contrasting accents to its pale pointed leaves and glowing blooms.

 Size: 18" high x 2' 0" wide.

 Please fill out our Registration Form to receive news of updates to the web site, availability of new plants, give us your feedback, and to be on the mailing list to receive future printed catalogs.

 - Euphorbia amygaloides ‘Ruby Glow’